preloader

 - Frontline worker

-Providing a space for Brighton's homelessness workers to connect
+Frontline Network: providing a space for Brighton's homelessness workers to connect

 Our Frontline Network gives workers in the homelessness sector a space to work through the key issues affecting them and the people they support, and a way to connect with the wider community of organisations tackling homelessness.
-We coordinate regular meetups where people can engage in workshops, discussions, resource sharing and networking.
+The Brighton & Hove frontline network is part of a national network organised by St.Martin in the Fields.

-In 2022-23 the Network will continue to create points of connection for workers across the city of Brighton & Hove through its Monthly E-Newsletter and hosting in-person events where workers can learn, share ideas and discuss a range of topics.
+The Network creates points of connection for workers across the city of Brighton & Hove through its Monthly E-Newsletter and hosting in-person events where workers can learn, share ideas and discuss a range of topics.
+In addition to topic areas identified from workers, the Network is focusing on the following themes:

 • PIE (Psychologically Informed Environments)